BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 and it would be nice to have a common interface for the DAO classes, like in this tutorial: [https://www.baeldung.com/java-dao-pattern](https://www.baeldung.com/java-dao-pattern "https://www.baeldung.com/java-dao-pattern")

+Should be HTTP return codes
+404 - not found
+500 - database down , internal server error
+log it so we can get the error on API layer return status code (error/success)
+ALL NEED TO BE PASSED THROUGH LAYERS
+I/O exception 500 - add to catch block - e.message() or something
+Empty 404
+200 Object

+<**Pattern**>%date %level %class{1.}:%line %msg%n</**Pattern**> add to log.xml
 ## Links: